albertcroig/Stewart-SVG-Projection-js/README.md

 - You have Git installed.

 ### Clone the Repository
-Open any command line interface application (like Git Bash), navigate to the directory you want to store the project in, and run the following:
+Open any command line interface (like Git Bash), navigate to your desired directory, and run:

 ```
 git clone https://github.com/albertcroig/Stewart.js.git